FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.3-4 Workpiece coordinate system display

-**External Axis Coordinate System**：The external axis coordinate system is turned off by default, and it can be manually turned on and displayed.
+**External Axis Coordinate System**:The external axis coordinate system is turned off by default, and it can be manually turned on and displayed.
 The process is consistent with the tool coordinate system.

 .. image:: teaching_pendant_software/024.png
    :width: 6in